rerun-modules/jenkins/README.md

 * Use jenkins:configure-rundeck-plugin to configure the Jenkins Rundeck plugin.
 * Use jenkins:get-job, jenkins:create-job, jenkins:update-job and jenkins:delete-job to manage jobs as XML source
 * Use jenkins:build-now to force a job to build immediately

+Consult README.md in the command and options directories for further description of using these commands.